-A surveillance of asbestos-containing building materials in the Lacey Township High School was conducted by AHERA Consultants, Inc.on July 31st, 2020.
+A surveillance of asbestos containing building materials in the Lacey Township High School was conducted by AHERA Consultants, Inc. on June 23, 2023.
 The surveillance did not show any change in asbestos containing building material (floor tiles).
-The surveillance was conducted by EPA 40 CFR Part 763, Section 763.92.
+The surveillance was conducted in accordance with EPA 40 CFR Part 763, Section 763.92.